 Women often take a collaborative approach to peacemaking and organize across cultural and sectarian divides.
 Research suggests that such an approach—which incorporates the concerns of diverse demographics (e.g., religious, ethnic, and cultural groups) affected by a conflict and with an interest in its resolution—increases the prospects of long-term stability and reduces the likelihood of state failure, conflict onset, and poverty.

-- The women’s advisory board to Syrian negotiations, which includes members from a range of ethnic, political, and religious backgrounds, finds consensus on many contentious issues.
+The Syrian Women’s Advisory Board, which includes members from a range of ethnic, political, and religious backgrounds, finds consensus on many contentious issues.

 Including women at the peace table can also increase the likelihood of reaching an agreement because women are often viewed as honest brokers by negotiating parties.
 This perception is rooted in the reality of women’s exclusion: because women often operate outside existing power structures and generally do not control fighting forces, they are more widely perceived to be politically impartial mediators in peace negotiations, compared to men.